tozny/e3db-swift/DEVELOPMENT.md

 private let e3dbToken = "259918a1804c89f4acd10b134810442284e4b2d93776c5a7a1c8934e14113a81"
 ```

-## Building (Release 4.2.2)
+## Building (Release >=4.2.2)
-Due to difficulties using Carthage as a package manager for the project, for release 4.2.2 the SDK has transitioned to using [Cocoapods](https://cocoapods.org/) for both the `E3db` SDK and `E3db-example` test application projects in this repository.
-The current build instructions for version 4.2.2 and beyond are detailed here.
+As of 4.2.2, the Carthage package manager is no longer supported.
+The SDK should be install with [Cocoapods](https://cocoapods.org/) for both the `E3db` SDK and `E3db-example` test application projects in this repository.
+The current build instructions for 4.2.2 and beyond are detailed here.

 1. `cd e3db-swift`
 2. `pod install` - The SDK dependencies are downloaded and built.